chryswoods/siremol.org/dynamics/dynamics/protein.md

 ![Image of water box](vmd_protein1.jpg)

 What you can see is zanamivir bound to neuraminidase, and all solvated in a box of water.
-If you rotate the view you will see that the protein is almost poking out from one side of the box, with some of its atoms appearing to be outside the box.
+From this view, it would appear that while the protein is nicely solvated by water, the water molecules on the edge of the box are exposed to vacuum.
 This is not a cause for concern, but is instead an artefact of what is called "periodic boundary conditions".
 This box of water is actually what is known as a periodic box.
 This box is actually infinitely mirrored and reflected along the X, Y and Z dimensions, such that atoms on one face of the box are wrapped and placed next to the atoms on the opposite face.
-VMD provides tool that can help us visualise this infinite reflection of periodic boxes.
+VMD provides a tool that can help us visualise this infinite reflection of periodic boxes.
 Open the graphics representation window and select the "Periodic" tab (the right-most tab along the line of "Draw Style", "Selections", "Trajectory" and "Periodic").
 The controls in this tab allow us to view the periodic images of the box in the X, Y and Z dimensions.
 Currently only the "central" box is visible.
 If you click on the "+X" box then VMD will draw the periodic image which is along the positive X axis.

 ![Image of water box](vmd_protein2.jpg)